Ancient Iranian religion: Human nature

 In Zoroastrianism, belief in the Day of Judgement was a central aspect.
 Zoroastrianism considers the ruvan to be accountable for a person's actions in life.
 It is therefore the ruvan which receives reward or punishment in the afterlife.
 At the time of judgement, the ruvan is encountered by the daina.
-The daina embodies the sums of a persons deeds in life, and is manifested as either a beautiful maiden or an ugly old woman.
-Depending on how the persons deeds are weighed, the soul is either crossed safely across the Cinvat Bridge to the other world or descends into the abyss.
+The daina embodies the sums of a person's deeds in life, and is manifested as either a beautiful maiden or an ugly old woman.
+Depending on how the person's deeds are weighed, the soul is either crossed safely across the Cinvat Bridge to the other world or descends into the abyss.

 The fravarti is a deity which functions as a protective spirit for an individual.
 It is also an ancestor spirit.
 The fravartis constitute a warrior band, quite similar to the Vedic Maruts.

 Politics

 Apart from the legendary kings of eastern Iran, the Kavis, of whom Zoroaster's patron Vishtaspa (Hystapes) was the last, the only historical information about the relationship between religious and political authority come from the Achaemeneid period in western Iran.
 The ideology of kingship was closely connected to Ahura Mazda, the supreme deity.
 The kings ruled through his will.
 Achaemenid kings were compelled to contend with the Median priests, known as magi.
 The origin of the magi is unclear.
 According to classical sources they were responsible for presiding over religious ceremonies and chanting "theogonies".

 The magi were also deeply involved in politics.
 This can be seen by the attempt of the magus Gaumata to usurp the throne after the death of Cambyses II.
 Darius persecuted the magi, but they were able to preserve their power and eventually become the official priesthood of the Achaemenid Empire.
 The magi were probably responsible with introducing dualist ideology and enforcing zealous preoccupation with ritual purity in Zoroastrianism.
 They are also famous throughout the ancient world for their ability to perform magic.